Absynth-Vibe-Coding/Heart-Mula-Comfy-UI/README.md

 <h2>NEWS</h2>

 <strong>v1.2:</strong> fixed the ooms so far: model is moved to CPU before the codec decoding runs.
 This frees up several GB of VRAM 😎
-<br>improved the preset system and my workflow. cfg 1.5 - 2 or higher recommended to follow the presets better
+<br>improved the preset system and my workflow. cfg 1.5 - 2 or higher recommended to follow the presets better <- but then it will be slower

 -------------------------------------------------------------------------------------------------------------------------------